 Car Fluid Service

-Fluid service is more than a menu line item — each fluid protects a different system, and “flush everything” without checking condition wastes money.
-Colorado heat, cold starts, and mountain grades stress oil, coolant, and transmission fluid differently.
-We look at level, color, smell, and service history before recommending what your vehicle actually needs — not a one-size package.
+Each fluid protects a different system — oil, coolant, brake fluid, transmission fluid, power steering.
+Colorado heat, cold starts, and mountain grades stress them differently.
+We check level, color, smell, and service history before recommending what your vehicle actually needs.

 Symptoms